RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-video-parameters.md

 ## Video length

-Total number of image frames in the video.
+It is the total number of image frames in the video.

 It is usually noted *L*

 **<u>default</u>:** *L* = 4000 frames